 Prefolds are made of several layers of fabric sewn together.
 They are very affordable and versatile.
 You need to fold them for use, but that might be as simple as folding them into a pad fold and laying it in a cover as you would an insert.
 Otherwise, you can attach it to the baby like a fitted with a closure like a snappi or a pin.

 Flats are hands down the easiest cloth diaper to wash and dry.
 And depending on the fabric content, it is also the most affordable.
 Flats are made of a single layer of fabric.
 Because of that, it must be folded to be put on the baby.
 It’s a learned skill to figure out how to best fold it for your baby.
 But it pays off because flats are often a trim, absorbent option.
 You will need a separate, waterproof outer.

 You’ll need a place to store dirty cloth diapers until wash day.
 There are two ways to do this.
 One way has air circulation involved, and the other doesn’t.

 Closed options include waterproof wet bags or diaper pails with lids and a cloth liner.
 The wet bags can be closed with a zipper, drawstring, or buckle.
-I find a zippered wet bag is both the easiest to use and does the best job containing any smells.
-A diaper pail is just a container like a trash can with a washable waterproof lining and a lid.
+I find a zippered wet bag is the easiest to use and does the best job containing any smells.
+A diaper pail is a container like a trash can with a washable waterproof lining and a lid.

 It may seem like there is so much you must know before you start, and if you don’t know it all, you will screw everything up.
 I was there once.
 And I felt that way too.
-I encourage you to try to follow that “keep it simple” principle when thinking about cloth diapering.
+I encourage you to follow that “keep it simple” principle when thinking about cloth diapering.
 They are not made of magical unicorn hair.
-There is little you can actually do that will ruin them.
+There is little you can do that will ruin them.
 They are just diapers.
 Treat them as such.